ARMmbed/mbed-os-5-docs/docs/tools/offline/cli-test-debug.md

 ### Creating new unit tests

-All unit tests are under `mbed-os/UNITTESTS` directory.
+All unit tests are under the `mbed-os/UNITTESTS` directory.
 You can **generate** the necessary files for a unit test by using the `--new` option.
-For example to create the files for `rtos/Semaphore.cpp` you can specify:
+For example, to create the files for `rtos/Semaphore.cpp`, you can specify:

 ```
 $ mbed unittest --new rtos/Semaphore.cpp